A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 Set a deadline for when you’ll be done or you’ll risk invoking Parkinson’s law: “It is a commonplace observation that work expands so as to fill the time available for its completion.”

 In other words, the more time you allow for decluttering, the longer it will take.
-Get your family onboard and start rehoming the items that are gathering dust in your garage, hall closet, basement, etc.
+Get your family on board and start rehoming the items that are gathering dust in your garage, hall closet, basement, etc.

 And because we’re all about being helpful here at Mostly Mindful, here are 10 creative ways to declutter your home.
-We’ve also got 10 tips to help you let go of sentimental items and an article how to build a casual minimalist wardrobe.
+We’ve also got 10 tips to help you let go of sentimental items and an article on how to build a casual minimalist wardrobe.

 Start today, keep going, and over time you’ll reap the rewards of putting these minimalist tips into action.